James-HoneyBadger/reversi-deluxe/docs/USER_GUIDE.md

 - Watch AI vs AI

 **Q: Is this free?**
 A: Yes!
-HB_Reversi is open source and completely free.
+Iago Deluxe is open source and completely free.
 See LICENSE file for details.

 **Q: Can I contribute?**
 A: Absolutely!
 See CONTRIBUTING.md for guidelines.
 We welcome: